Does Anointing of the Sick

 Sadly, even among the religious, there is much confusion to the correct teaching of the Catholic faith in regards to the sacraments, indulgences and other promises, from God, His Mother, or from devotions, sacramentals, or any other blessings that sends us grace.

-Horribly, so many have been convinced we can take God’s mercy without even wanting to TRULY love Him–without even honestly working to stop offending Him–without striving to become a perfect self-sacrificing saint so to live for His will alone.
+Horribly, so many have been convinced we can take God’s saving mercy without even wanting to TRULY love Him–without even honestly working to stop offending Him–without striving to become a perfect self-sacrificing saint as God has commanded of us.
+We want to keep our sins, but yet, still be forgiven for committing them.

-This abuse of God’s mercy–wanting forgiveness without even being truly sorry for our sins–many have been sucked into believing, takes away the fear of the Lord we need to come to know our sinfulness (gain humility) and removes our desire to amend our ways towards perfection.
+This abuse of God’s mercy–wanting forgiveness without even being truly sorry for our sins–that many have been sucked into believing is possible, takes away the fear of the Lord (fear of sin) we need to come to know our sinfulness (gain humility) and removes our desire to seek God’s mercy to help us amend our ways so to not offend Him.

-Then instead of working to live the faith, not just to become a “good” Catholic but truly striving for perfection, as God commands, we look for ways we can escape our due punishment and have our sins forgiven so to obtain Eternal Life the “easy way.”
+Then instead of spending our life working hard obtaining God’s grace to live the faith and truly hate all sin, not just to become a “good” Catholic but to truly strive for perfection–to “stop sinning” (1 Corinthians 15:34), as God commands, we look for ways to escape our due punishment and have our sins forgiven so to obtain Eternal Life the “easy way.”

 But I tell you, there isn’t an “easy way” to obtain forgiveness/Eternal Life.
 Only the path the saints traveled is The Way.
 Truly, there is only ONE WAY.
-Many ways to get there, but One Way.
+Many ways to get there, but One Way…and the saints have found it.
+We must do what they have done.

-There is unfathomable help from God to help us grow in faith, but there are no “get out of jail for free cards.”
+There is unfathomable help from God to help us grow in faith, if we really want it and if we go to the sacraments with humble contrite hearts to receive it, but there are no “get out of jail for free cards.”
+We must work hard and grow in faith to gain humility and TRULY come to hate each and every sin we have ever committed (truly love God), like the saints, if we want true sorrow for our sins, so we can embrace forgiving mercy to Live.
 God wants us in Heaven, but He gives us a free will to choose Him and His helping grace to save us or not.

 Must Have TRUE Sorrow to be Forgiven

-Forgiveness (saving grace) is received into those who grow in faith to obtain a TRULY sorrowful heart for ALL of ours offences ever committed against our Creator.
-This point can’t be stressed enough as it seems to be lost in modern thinking.
+Not being sorry for offending God rejects saving forgiving mercy for our sins.
+Forgiveness (saving grace) is only received into those who have grown in faith to obtain a TRULY sorrowful heart for ALL of ours offences ever committed against our Creator.
+This point can’t be stressed enough as it is to be lost in modern thinking.

-There are many ways we lack true sorrow.
-The greatest being our lack of sincere effort to stop all of our sins…horribly, we are complacent with many and habitually commit them.
-To learn more please read, “What is True Sorrow.”
+There are so many ways we lack true sorrow for sinning.
+The greatest being our lack of sincere effort to stop all of our sins…horribly, we “say” we are sorry, but in reality, which our actions prove, we are really complacent with many sins, as we habitually commit so many of them from our lack of real resolve to amend.

-Many feel we have converted enough…that we are good enough, and so the devil uses our pride to convince us we are with true contrition/a saving faith, when we are far from having a real horror for each and every sin…especially our venial ones.
+Horribly, the devil uses our pride to convince us we are with true contrition/a saving faith, when we are far from having a real horror for each and every sin…especially our venial ones.
+Oh, how many of us have little if any hatred for our venial sins, since we put forth little if any effort into amending them?
+We have been deceived.

 “They [the lost] do not consider that the least little sin a man finds delight [doesn’t truly hate/lacks contrition for] is enough to damn him to an eternal torment.”